-I just realized that there is not one article on the effects of sugar on my site, which is strange considering that quitting sugar was the first step in clearing my skin of acne.
+I just realised that there is not one article on the effects of sugar on my site, which is strange considering that quitting sugar was the first step in clearing my skin of acne.

 I have always been a big fan of sweets and desserts.
 Baking my own cakes and making desserts became my passion, as I thought the commercially available ones tasted awful.
 Cake and dessert recipes were bookmarked and no time was wasted in trying them out.
 Among my friends and family, I am known as the person who makes the best cakes.